nebnamwen/buttonbox_c/README.txt

                      *the notes of a piano keyboard run from 21 to 108

         for example, to set 'g' to be middle C: origin=0x14 transpose=60

+        origin also determines which keys will be displayed with a dot indicating the root of the scale

         twelve even-tempered notes per octave is the only supported scale